 Lorenzo del Castillo

-Lorenzo Del Castillo is a member of the CIRM Bridges to Stem Cell Research program as a Cell and Molecular Biology major at CSUN.
-He is interested in studying the effect of BMPs on the development of senosry interneurons in the dorsal spinal cord.
+Lorenzo Del Castillo was a member of the 2014 CIRM Bridges to Stem Cell Research program as a Cell and Molecular Biology major at CSUN.
+He defined a mESC directed differentiation protocol that permits the BMPsto be used to generate in vitro derived spinal senosory interneurons.
 His scientific interests include developmental biology, genetics, and cell biology.
 Outside of the lab, Lorenzo enjoys going to see live music, hanging out at the beach, traveling, and playing his ukulele.

 Lorenzo is currently a graduate student in the UCSF TETRAD program.